mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/integrating-other-PIDs/PIDF-loops.rst

 .. note:: If the control loop for your system is going to maintain a certain setpoint , then it is a good idea to start with kF , and come back to this step.

 Make a logical guess based on the units of measurement you are using and your output units.
-Let’s think about a simple positioning loop .
-Let’s say our encoder reads 100 ticks/inch and we are using percent output.
+Let's think about a simple positioning loop .
+Let's say our encoder reads 100 ticks/inch and we are using percent output.
 Approximately how much power do we want applied to at a certain distance?
 We already have an idea of how far we want to move: we know the field measurements.
-So, let’s say we want this positioning loop to give 100% output when we are 10 ft away.
+So, let's say we want this positioning loop to give 100% output when we are 10 ft away.
 This is what the math would look like:

 ::